1300 Greene Avenue

 Opened: September 2007

 Grades: Five to eight

-At Achievement First Bushwick Middle, teachers strive to build student buy-in, nurture close partnerships with students and parents, and make sure that expectations set at school are upheld at home.
+At Achievement First Bushwick Middle, teachers strive to build student buy-in, nurture close partnerships with students and parents.
 Like other Achievement First middle schools in New York, Achievement First Bushwick Middle students have 90 minutes of math instruction and more than two hours of reading instruction every day.
-Students can serve as representatives on the Principal Advisory Board, a group of students that oversees and rules on “cases” in which students are close to meeting homework and behavior/character goals but have not made the cut-off for the end-of-the-year trip.
 The school also offers students the opportunity to perform in a traveling orchestra, which made its Manhattan debut as part of the Vision Jazz Festival.
 Achievement First Bushwick Middle finds creative ways to recognize and reward achievement.
 Students participate in Scholar Dollar auctions in which all items are focused on “quality time” with teachers.
 For two consecutive years, AF Bushwick scored in the top 15 percent of all city schools on the New York City Department of Education Progress Reports.
 In 2013, the NYC DOE highlighted AF Bushwick as one of eight city schools with high-needs populations that excel at preparing students for college and careers.
 AF Bushwick earned special credit for closing the achievement gap and making outstanding gains with students who have disabilities.

 We are always eager for visitors to see firsthand the extraordinary teaching and learning taking place in our schools.
 Click here to learn more about visiting an Achievement First school.